GalileoQ/ObsidianGIT/GalileoQ/Hacking/Maquinas/Hack-The-Box/Easy/Matrioshka.md

 ![[Pasted image 20240822225549.png]]

 ### Reverse shell
 para obtener una reverse shell en este wordpress no es posible editar un plugin ya que es nos dara el siguiente mensaja ¨Unable to communicate back with site to check for fatal errors, so the PHP change was reverted.
-You will need to upload your PHP file change by some other means, such as by using SFTP.¨
+You will need to upload your PHP file change by some other means, such as by using SFTP.¨ esto nos deja con la posibilidad de aplicar un poco de  pensamiento lateral y es que.... si hemos creado un usuario administrador podriamos tener la oportunidad de subir un archivo.zip que actue